Good conflict ideas for stories

 How to write conflict for your story

-Whenever youre choosing your protagonist + conflict pairing, you have to remember that the conflict needs to be big enough for that specific person that it can’t be solved in a couple of pages or with a single phone call.
-Unless, of course, there was a reason why that phone call can’t be made.
+Whenever you’re choosing your protagonist + conflict pairing, you have to remember that the conflict needs to be so big for that specific person that it can’t be solved in a couple of pages or with a single phone call.
+Unless, of course, there’s a reason why that phone call can’t be made.
 Maybe it’s the medieval times.

 Sometimes you might have a global-scale problem, like alien invasion or a giant tsunami, which we can probably all agree are genuine problems.
 The problem with those types of conflicts is that your readers aren’t going to care about them if you don’t make them personal as well.
 Maybe your hero wants to save a group of schoolchildren from the tsunami or he needs to find his childhood sweetheart before the world ends.